2Pz/Seamless-Co-op-Mod-Translator/README.md

-# Seamless Co-op Mod Translator
+# Seamless Co-op Mod Manager Translator

-**Seamless Co-op Mod Translator** is designed to translate the *Seamless Co-op Mod Manager* into any language.
+**Seamless Co-op Mod Manager Translator** is designed to translate the *Seamless Co-op Mod Manager* into any language.
 The tool allows you to create new localizations or update existing ones with ease.

 ## Features
 - Create new localization files.